The Ranch Resort: Conservation

-The Ranch Resort stands in a 1000 hectare nature conservancy, consisting of grasslands, and bushveld and is home to lions, giraffe, zebra, warthog, kudu, impala, wildebeest, and over 200 bird species, among other animals.
+The Ranch Resort stands in a 1000 hectare nature conservancy, consisting of grasslands, and bushveld and is home to lions, giraffes, zebras, warthogs, kudu, impala, wildebeest, and over 200 bird species, among other animals.
 Active in wildlife rehabilitation since the 1960s (when organised conservation was in its infancy) The Ranch Resort continually offers shelter for orphaned or injured wildlife that cannot be released into the wild.
 Providing a safe haven for lions and other Big 5 animals from Zimbabwe which were under threat at a time of political and social instability.

 Lions

 The Ranch Resort is home to over 30 lions.

 Lions in movies

-Previous generations of The Ranch Resort lion prides have starred in movies including The Gods Must Be Crazy, King Solomon's Mines, Incident at Victoria Falls, The Lion Child (1993 film), The Ghost and the Darkness, Pride.
+Previous generations of The Ranch Resort lion prides have starred in movies including The Gods Must Be Crazy, King Solomon's Mines, Incident at Victoria Falls, The Lion Child (1993 film), Pride.
 The current lions and their forebears have appeared in a total of over 400 international movies, documentaries, and commercials.
 Resident animal trainer and handler Vivian "Viv" Bristow has extensive movie credits.